-- Targeted - exploring biologically relevant areas of discovery interest in a complimentary manner, with as little duplication as possible.
+- Targeted - Exploring biologically relevant areas of discovery interest in a complimentary manner, with as little duplication as possible.

-- Innovative - Extends existing knowledge, addressing key research questions and contributes to combinational approaches including modalities
+- Innovative - Extends existing knowledge, addressing key research questions and contributes to combination approaches (including modalities)

-- Medically progressive - Translational with clear path to informing treatment options and future clinical trials
+- Medically progressive - Translational with clear path to informing treatment options and support in future clinical trials

-- Outputs to be available and relevant to all patients.
+- Outputs - To be available and relevant to all DIPG patients.

-- Grant recipients shall maximise the availability of research 'data' derived from the Grant to others with as few restrictions as possible.
+- Grant recipients should always maximise the availability of research 'data' derived from the Grant to others with as few restrictions as possible.

 Abbie's Army positively welcomes the opportunity to combine efforts with other charities and fundraising groups to make a wider impact.